MAC 1105 College Algebra - Online Course

 You will need at least 2 hours to complete each math test.
 Whether you are taking your tests at East Campus or another campus, you are responsible for finding out their hours of operation.
 Here is a link to Valencia's Testing Centers.
 It provides information on their locations, contact information, and hours of operation:

-* Bring your Valencia issued Photo ID, otherwise, you will not be given the test!
-Not having a Valencia ID is not an excuse for missing a test!
+* Bring your Valencia issued Photo ID (or an official FL ID), otherwise, you will not be given the test!
+Not having an ID is not an excuse for missing a test!

 *All tests are closed book/notebook.
 No notes or formulas are allowed.

 * Do not bring food or beverages to the testing center.

 * Cell phones and other electronic devices must be turned off and stowed away during testing.
 If your phone rings you will be asked to stop testing and sign out; you will not be able to retake the test.
 You will miss one of the two opportunities you have to take the test!
 Ouch!
 Do not let this happen to you!

 * Do not bring a TI-89, TI-92, TI-Nspire-CAS, Voyage 200 or any other graphing calculators that do symbolic manipulations to the testing center.
 These will not be accepted!